Fath 360: Operational history

 In September 2024, Ukrainian intelligence claimed that 200 missiles were delivered to Russia.
 Sources from European intelligence told Reuters in August 2024 that Russian personnel are being trained in Iran to operate Fath-360 missiles.

+Fath 360 missiles were used in war games in late February 2026, just before the 2026 Iran War started.

+Fath-360 missiles are believed to undergo final assembly in the Kuh-e Barjamali site, which is part of Iran's Khojir Aerospace Complex southeast of Tehran.
+The site was bombed by the US on 7 March 2026.